 Any mistake in the claims section can put your overall efforts and money invested in vain.
 Let’s now explore the reasons why you need to proofread patent claims before final submission.

-To finalize major and optional functions of the invention:
+To finalize primary and optional functions of the invention:

-Depending on the inventor/applicant’s requested protection type, claims must cover all the important and optional functions of the invention.
+Depending on the inventor/applicant’s requested protection type, claims must cover all the essential and optional features of the invention.
 It must include exiled institutions, people who may try to dodge the laws, and the target audience.
-The target audience can be the inventor, patent examiner, professionals who went through the entire process, licensees, patent counsel, etc. If you proofreading patent claims, you will lower down the possibility of missing out any major and optional functions of the invention.
+The target audience can be the inventor, patent examiner, professionals who went through the entire process.
+If you are proofreading patent claims, you will lower down the possibility of missing out any primary and optional functions of the invention.

 To finalize coverage determined by the claims:

-You need to construct the claims in a broad or narrow manner in accordance with the existing prior art.
+You need to construct the application broadly or narrowly under the existing prior art.
 Also, keep in mind the inventor/applicant’s request for the protection type.
 The applicant can take the knowledge on how he can extend the claims to cover maximum protection rights.
-For this, he can consult an experienced and trustworthy patent attorney from the similar domain.
+For this, he can consult an experienced and trustworthy patent attorney from a similar domain.
 However, you need to ensure that the patent claims do not extend to uncovered areas(too broad).
 Also, it must not leave invented(too narrow) areas/aspects.
 The attorney/applicant needs to establish a pretty good balance to present the claims.
 And, if they proofread patent claims, it will further ensure the minimal probability of error.

 To make sure no infringement or copyright issues are left:

 To prove infringement, the patent owner should hold proof that a patent claim should bypass all the laws of the patent claim.
-It is important to make sure that no infringement is found.
-This is required for further processing of the patent application.
+Making sure that no infringement is found is important.
+It is required for further processing of the patent application.